claytonbrown/terraformExamples/abc/dev-staging-test-subnets/README.md

 terraform plan
 ```

 Check the output.
-It should show that a security group, VPC group, vSwitch, and ECS instance will all be created.
+It should show that a security group, VPC group, VSwitch, and ECS instance will all be created.
 Then run:

 ```
 terraform apply